 Whether you believe it or not, indoor soccer players have to put a lot into their thought while playing soccer.
 They need to become quick thinkers, as they can’t keep possession of the ball for more than five seconds.
 It means they get a little time to dribble and have to pass the ball quickly and smartly to the next player on their team.
 However, in outdoor soccer, players get some time to think while dribbling the ball.

 Now you know the key differences between indoor and outdoor soccer.
-We hope it becomes easier for you to pick your favorite sport.
+We hope it becomes an easier task for you to know which of the sports you want to play.
 However, get ready with your soccer bags and soccer ball as this game has numerous benefits for your health as well.